matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 GET parameters::

     context: "before", "after" or "around"
-    Otherwise same as initialSync, except "since" and "presence" are not implemented
+    Otherwise same as sync, without "since", "presence", "timeout" and "set_presence"

 Returns ``200 OK``:

 .. code:: javascript

-    // the room in question, formatted exactly as a room entry returned by /initialSync
+    // the room in question, formatted exactly as a room entry returned by /sync with the events expanded out inline
     // with the event in question present in the list as determined by the context param {
         "event_map": {